Cardinus is committed to protecting all personal data it holds irrespective of where it is located.

 - ensure that personal data is not transferred abroad without suitable safeguards.

-Cardinus has further committed to refer unresolved privacy complaints under the EU-U.S. Privacy Shield Principles to an independent dispute resolution mechanism.
-If you have an unresolved privacy or data use concern that Cardinus has not satisfactorily addressed, please contact your EU Data Protection Authority for resolution.
+Cardinus LLC has further committed to refer unresolved privacy queries under the EU-U.S. Privacy Shield Principles to an independent dispute resolution mechanism.
+If you have an unresolved privacy or data use concern that Cardinus LLC has not satisfactorily addressed, please contact your EU Data Protection Authority for resolution.

 Under certain conditions, more fully described on the Privacy Shield website, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.